 How to clean Victorian floor?

 With no doubt, original Victorian floor add up value to your property.
 So how to remove extremely heavy soil build up on the tiles to show their beauty?
 Many of Victorian floors had been covered by carpet, vinyl, wood tiles or even painted over.
-If there is cement or grout haze on the floor, we apply first cleaning solution to activate, then agitate with a scrubbing brush or black pad fitted to floor machine that can break down the cement then it has to be rinsed thoroughly with a wet vacuum
+If there is cement or grout haze on the floor, we apply first cleaning solution to activate, then agitate with a scrubbing brush or black pad fitted to floor machine that can break down the cement.
+After that it has to be rinsed thoroughly with a wet vacuum.

 In the old days Victorian tiles were fitted without damp proof membrane that’s why they must be left to dry before seal.
 Before they usually used boiled linseed oil to seal the tiles.
 It requires many applications on regularly basis.
 The floor might become dull in a few years as oil starts to break down and this will be difficult to remove.

 Type of sealer for Victorian floor: